Katlego-DataLab/Customer_Suppoert_AI_Agent/README.md

 # Project: Building a Production-Grade Customer Support AI Agent with Amazon Bedrock AgentCore

-**Udacity — AWS AI Engineering Nanodegree — Course 2**
+**Udacity — AWS AI Engineering Nanodegree **

 ---

 ## Overview

 In this project you will build a fully functional, production-ready AI customer support agent for a fictional Amazon store.
-Starting from a simple local chatbot, you will progressively add cloud infrastructure, external tool integration, a knowledge base, persistent memory, a code interpreter, and a browser — finishing with a deployable agent that can handle real customer inquiries end-to-end.
+Starting from a simple local chatbot, you will progressively add cloud infrastructure, external tool integration, a knowledge base, persistent memory, a code interpreter, and a browser finishing with a deployable agent that can handle real customer inquiries end-to-end.

 By the end of the project your agent will be able to: